FairwindsOps/insights-docs/docs/first-steps/cost-efficiency.md

 To determine the cost of a particular workload, we offer two strategies:
-* **conservative** - this takes into account the potential waste incurred by memory- or CPU- intensive workloads, if Kubernetes is unable to bin-pack efficiently.
+* **conservative** - this takes into account the potential waste incurred by memory or CPU intensive workloads, if Kubernetes is unable to bin-pack efficiently.
 It is calculated as `2 * max(cpu_cost, memory_cost)`
 * **optimistic** - this assumes Kubernetes can bin-pack your workloads efficiently.
 It is calculated as `cpu_cost + memory_cost`